kamranasif506/Portfolio-project/README.md

 ### Key Features <a name="key-features"></a>

-- Added form validation in js.
+- Store formdata in localStorage to save the data user enters.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>